NFL Free-Agency Forecast: ‘It’s a Really Bad Group Overall’

 How can a team do that this year?

-We’re going to try to sort through that for everyone this week.
+We’re going to try to sort through that for everyone this week in The MMQB Lead.

+You’re getting the lead here a day early, ahead of free agency, but that doesn’t mean the takeaways aren’t coming.
+On Monday morning, we’ll have those for you with …

+• How the Maxx Crosby deal came together and what it means in Las Vegas.

 In broad strokes, as would be the case in any given year, there are strengths and weaknesses to the 2025 free-agent class.